RyGuy806-pitt/AppDev/README.md

     - Switching from jcenter() -> mavenCentral(): https://onesignal.com/blog/android-migrate-jcenter-to-maven-central/

    Oddly, it does not seem as though Android Studio has made it so that mavenCentral is the default instantiation, causing errors in repositories who are using jcenter() still, and finding that the repository is depricated and therefore it cannot be used.
 Furthermore this seems to hinder many of the chart libraries, as I have found a multitude of forums with people reporting similar complaints to those of my own, with the same libraries, that being any and all of the libraries that make creating charts possible.
 Due to being uncertain as to whether or not this is an issue with the linux IDE, or the IDE in general (seeing ass most buildscript files seem to look very different than my own) I have devided to place this information in the device secton, not the IDE section.
+See [Kotlin Library Information](#kotlin-library-information) for more

 ### Android Studio Information